Listen to a Lupus Educational Workshop

 Tired of Lupus: Managing Pain and Fatigue Through Healthy Sleep Habits

 Lupus patients are at risk for experiencing sleep difficulties.
 Poor sleep can be linked to medication side effects, persistent pain, depression, changes in our daily schedules, or even stress.
 Poor sleep and daytime tiredness can cause discomfort, and can make pain feel worse.
 People who sleep well feel better and experience less pain.
 You can improve your sleep!
-Come learn more about sleep and the fascinating relationships between sleep, pain and overall health.
+Learn more about sleep and the fascinating relationships between sleep, pain and overall health.

 Lupus and Organ Systems